 Becoming better for customers, better for our team, and better as a business with the help of modern technology.

 In our connected society, we’re used to having everything at our fingertips: information, news, updates, and services are just a click or a tap away.
 Convenience is king, and adapting the customer experience offer to reflect this demand for 24/7 availability is crucial.

 Across the corporate world, businesses have adapted to fit into this tech-driven fast-paced lifestyle: from online shopping to booking flights, tasks that would once have required a trip out the house or a lengthy phone call now require only a few seconds and a smartphone.

 Hospitality is no exception to this, and at JPRestaurants, we do our best to stay ahead of the curve.
-Whether it’s booking a table or a room; finding menus and allergen information; ordering a drink to your table; or placing an order to Click & Collect: tech is now incorporated at every step of our customer journey, aiming to make things as smooth and as quick as possible for the modern-day customer.
+Whether it’s booking a table or a room; finding menus and allergen information; the option but not the obligation to order a drink to your table or pay your bill with a few clicks without waiting for the credit card machine; or placing an order to Click & Collect: tech is now incorporated at every step of our customer journey, aiming to make things as smooth and as quick as possible for the modern-day customer.

 Of course, making things easier is only one of the benefits of technology – and while tech is certainly important in that respect, for the hospitality industry, it can also be a key driver in operating sustainably and facilitating ethical business practices.
 By embracing tech, hospitality businesses can increase automation, cutting back on unnecessary costs and allowing the investment necessary to behave responsibly; something that can’t easily be achieved in a price sensitive industry with tight margins.